 - Trail follows the Bitterroot Mountains

-- Riding the Hiawatha is easy as most of the ride is downhill (several people had bike trailers with little ones so that is an option too if you have small kids)
+- Route of the Hiawatha is easy as most of the ride is downhill.
+Several people had bike trailers with little ones so that is an option too if you have small kids)

-Here’s where it begins…….riding through a tunnel 1.66 miles long that is freezing cold inside and you need a light to see where you’re going (the bikes you rent come equipped with a light).
+Here’s where it begins.
+You ride through a tunnel 1.66 miles long that is freezing cold inside.
+You need a light to see where you’re going (the bikes you rent come equipped with a light).
 It’s a pretty awesome way to start this bike ride.

 Well actually let me backtrack.
-We decided not to bring our own bikes since we would have to store them in our hotel rooms in the other cities we were visiting.
-You are welcome to use your own bicycles to ride on the Hiawatha trail, or you can rent bikes like we did for about $30 a person.
+We decided not to bring our own bikes since we would have to store them in our hotel rooms.
+You are welcome to use your own bicycles to ride on the Hiawatha trail.
+Or you can rent bikes like we did for about $30 a person.

 Here we are about mid way through our ride.
 I wasn’t so sure how my youngest would do, she’s 10, but she had a blast!
 Not only was the ride itself fun but along the way you pass and ride alongside other families.
 Inevitably you end up taking breaks here and there, like we did here, and talk about where you’re from.

-It was fun to meet people from Australia, and we actually met another family who lived just minutes from us in Boise!
+Early June is best so it doesn’t get too hot.
+It is only open June – early September because the weather starts to turn after that.
+It was fun to meet people from Australia.
+We actually met another family who lived just minutes from us in Boise!

-We did not stay near the trail but rather found a hotel deal on Groupon for a place in Coeur d’Alene.
+We did not stay near the trail, rather found a hotel deal on Groupon for a place in Coeur d’Alene.
 This worked well since we were visiting some friends there too.
 I’d recommend checking that area out when you’re in the area too.

-- We talked about our trip a lot and I’d say it’s one of the best vacation spots for kids to really get out and experience outdoors like never before.
+- We talked about our trip a lot and I’d say it’s one of the best vacation spots for kids.

 Traveling is the best gift you could ever give your kids, and yourself!